WirelessIoTSolutions/NB-IoT-Demo-Kit/README.md

 Each of these folders contains two subfolders.

-* If you have little experience with Arduino whatsoever, we recommend you start with the **_'TuinoBG96ClientWithSensors'_** project.
+* If you have little experience with Arduino and do not want to fiddle around with buffers and sensor data aquiring methods,  we recommend you start with the **_'TuinoBG96ClientWithSensors'_** project.
 Open the corresponding folder.
-* If you want to start from scratch or be more flexible, open **_'TuinoBG96ClientBasic'_**.
+* If you want to start "from scratch" or be more flexible, open **_'TuinoBG96ClientBasic'_**.

 Now double-click on the **_'.ino'_** file to load it into the Arduino IDE.

 ### 3.2.
 Adapting the code
-You will need to make a few changes to the code in the **_'.ino'_**.
+You will need to make a few little changes to the code in the **_'.ino'_**.
 The parameters that you will need to set are explained and listed below.
 You will find all code segments that need to be adapted at the beginning of the **'.ino'** file.

 _**Note:** Before proceeding, make sure you have selected the Tuino096 Board by checking the port under **'Tools → Port → COM...
 (Tuino 096)'**._